The Ultimate Moving

 Planning to move overseas, to a new country, or out of state?
 It might not be as romantic as packing up your belongings, suitcase half-full, and flying away.
 Moving homes is always a stressful endeavour, but moving to another country can be especially overwhelming.
 If this is your first time venturing to a new country, with absolutely no idea of what to do, we’ve put together a comprehensive moving overseas checklist to help you plan the big move.
-Follow along, as we cover everything from preparation while still in Australia to settling down into your new adopted country.
+Follow along, as we cover everything from preparation in Australia to settling down into your new adopted country.

 You don’t start baking before reading the recipe and the same advice goes for moving overseas.
 Having a plan to follow will ensure that nothing gets left off your to-do-list, and will help you prioritise your energy towards the most important aspects of your move.
 Before you leave Australia, here are the most important things you’ll need to do.